-As we close in on the end of summer, it still isn't too late to think about Safety of Life at Sea (SOLAS).
-In fact, as we contemplate the end of the crowded beaches, we might even feel compelled to venture out towards Connecticut or places further north and east to catch the first hints of the incoming Fall.
+As we pine for warmer weather, with a deck beneath our feet, we might even feel compelled to venture out in the next 60 days to catch the first hints of the incoming Spring.
 If so, the Float Plan, oft spoken of and more often ignored, can be key for you and those closest to you.